-Major: Politics, Philosophy, Economics, and Law (PPEL)
+Major: Psychology and Politics, Philosophy, Economics, and Law (PPEL)

 Danielle is a junior hailing from both Southern California and Texas.
 If you can't find Danielle stressing over being a crying witness, she might be making you coffee at the 8:15 cafe as the Student Manager.
 She is also involved in the Orientation Programs, helping new spiders adjust to college and will be teaching a section of WELL 100 in the fall.
 Danielle plans to use her mock trial knowledge by going to law school, but don't ask her what kind just yet because she has no clue.
 When she has free time, she enjoys crocheting, scrolling on TikTok, and picking up random art projects.
 She is very grateful to serve as President and super excited to grow with this program.